Huracan-project/huracanpy/paper/paper.md

 We welcome suggestions of other track data format to support, and are happy to receive contribution of code to do so.

-At the moment, HuracanPy only include TC-specific diagnoses, but we are more than happy to receive contribution and feedback from other communities, included but not restricted to extra-tropical cyclones, polar lows, medicanes, subtropical cyclones, etc.
+At the moment, HuracanPy only include tropical cyclones--specific diagnoses, but we are more than happy to receive contribution and feedback from other communities, included but not restricted to extra-tropical cyclones, polar lows, medicanes, subtropical cyclones, etc.
 While the motivation for HuracanPy is analysis of cyclone tracks, the data format and workflow should also apply to other types of trajectories, such as Lagrangian air-mass trajectories, and we would be interested in supporting common data formats for these.
-Main avenues for a potential v2 are supporting multi-dimensional data (e.g. snapshots from TempestExtremes' NodeFileCompose [@ullrich2021tempestextremes], WiTRACK footprints [@befort2020objective])
+Main avenues for a potential v2 are supporting multi-dimensional data (e.g. snapshots from TempestExtremes' NodeFileCompose [@ullrich2021tempestextremes], WiTRACK footprints [@befort2020objective]).

 # Acknowledgements